BendingSpoons/katana-swift/README.md

 - If you __want to contribute__, submit a pull request;
 - If you __have an idea__ on how to improve the framework or how to spread the word, please [get in touch](#get-in-touch);
 - If you want to __try the framework__ for your project or to write a demo, please send us the link of the repo.

-## Run the project

-In order to run the project, you need [xcake](https://github.com/jcampbell05/xcake).
-Once you have installed it, go in the Katana project root and run `xcake make`

 ## License